Linuxfabrik/monitoring-plugins/check-plugins/mysql-open-files/README.md

                         [--defaults-file DEFAULTS_FILE]
                         [--defaults-group DEFAULTS_GROUP] [--timeout TIMEOUT]

-Checks the open file usage in MySQL/MariaDB.
+Checks the open file usage in MySQL/MariaDB as a percentage of the configured open_files_limit.
+Alerts when the usage rate approaches the limit.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read user, host and password from.
+Example: `--defaults-
-                        `/var/spool/icinga2/.my.cnf`.
+                        file=/var/spool/icinga2/.my.cnf`.
 Default:
                         /var/spool/icinga2/.my.cnf
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: